hodu-rs/hodu/README.md

 ## Contributing

-Contributions are always welcome!
-Whether it's bug reports, feature requests, documentation improvements, or code contributions - every bit helps make Hodu better.
+> **Note**: The project structure is still being established.
+For now, please open an issue first before submitting pull requests.
+This helps us coordinate work and avoid conflicts during this early stage.

+Bug reports, feature requests, and feedback are always welcome!

-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License